UBC Library Digitization Centre

 Here’s a selection of the conversations happening on these photos::

-Official photograph taken on the British Western Front in France : The German offensive - Tanks waiting for orders
+Official Photographs taken on the Front in France : A bad road

 No comments.
 Yet.